 - Seminar on Multiculturalism in the U.S.: Gain a critical perspective on the historical roots of inequality and the lasting effects of oppression.

-- Experiential Learning: Learn by doing through an internship, study abroad or service learning.
+- Experiential Learning: Learn by doing through an internship, research*, study abroad or service learning.

 - Senior Capstone: Create a final project of your own design.